Plan your mobile home payment before you sign.

 This tool was built for anyone trying to make sense of manufactured home financing before signing anything.
 Here's who gets the most out of it:

-• Retirees downsizing from a larger home and looking to free up equity while lowering monthly expenses.
+- Retirees downsizing from a larger home who want to free up equity while lowering monthly expenses.
 A paid-off or low-balance manufactured home in a retirement-friendly community can dramatically reduce housing costs.

-• Buyers comparing offers from multiple dealers or lenders.
-Plug in each quoted rate and term to see exactly how they stack up in real dollar terms — not just on the monthly payment, but total cost over the life of the loan.
+- Buyers comparing offers from multiple dealers or lenders.
+Plug in each quoted rate and term to see exactly how they stack up in real dollar terms, not just on the monthly payment but on total cost over the life of the loan.

 The calculator works best as a starting point.
 Once you have real loan quotes from HUD-approved lenders, plug those exact numbers in for a precise comparison.
 And if you want to understand the full buying process, our step-by-step checklist covers everything from finding a home to closing day.